-1 of 27 portraits of Francis Aungier Pakenham, 7th Earl of Longford
+1 portrait of Francis Aungier Pakenham, 7th Earl of Longford

 by Gerald Scarfe